Is the cost of insurance worth it?

 If you're living in Michigan and considering skipping health insurance under the Affordable Care Act (ACA), it's important to understand the real financial risks.
 Medical emergencies can happen unexpectedly, and without coverage, even a single hospital visit can lead to crippling debt.
 Learn about the high cost of going uninsured in Michigan.

-Here’s what you could be paying out-of-pocket without ACA insurance.
+Here’s an average of what you could be paying out-of-pocket without ACA insurance.

 Hospital services

-- Surgery costs can vary widely depending on several factors, but for example, a routine inpatient procedure - such as an appendectomy or gallbladder removal - typically involves a 3 to 5-day hospital stay and can cost between $20,000 and $40,000 without insurance2.
+- Routine inpatient procedure - such as an appendectomy or gallbladder removal - typically involves a 3 to 5-day hospital stay and can cost between $20,000 and $40,000 without insurance.2

 Office services